Tyrn/wei/the-insider-en.typ

      "I thought that you finished assembling the first  line of landing pads a week before you planned."

-     "I  mean the mood  at  the construction  - zealots  and crooks.
+     "I  mean the mood  at  the construction---zealots  and crooks.
 I can't eradicate them.
 Shavash tricked me when he obtained legal immunity for  the construction."
 Idari was silent.